Jibbril/chalmers-tda352-cryptography/summaries/lecture3.md

 # Lecture 2

 ### Cryptocurrencies
-The current financial system is dependent on third-party actors (banks) to manage transactions, accounts, etc. With cryptocurrencies, these are replaced by trust being established by the network itself.
+The current financial system is dependent on trusted third-party actors (banks) to manage transactions, accounts, etc. With cryptocurrencies, these are replaced by trust established by the network itself.

 The three important properties for a blockchain is
 - It is distributed